Mental Health Integration: what does it take to make it work?

 - Yasmin Akram, Public Health Registrar, West Midlands Combined Authority

-To register for this free webinar, please click here.
+To access a free recording of this webinar, please click here.

 If you have any questions about this webinar or about our Mental Health Phone Advice & Guidance services, please call us on 01865 261467, email email@example.com or visit our Mental Health Advice & Guidance webpage.